personalrobotics/tracking/readme.md

 **Set Parameters**:

-* `src/marker_detection/find_marker`: The kernel size in GaussianBlur, it depends on marker size. should could cover the whole marker.
+* `src/marker_detection/find_marker`: The scale of the GaussianBlur on line 22.
+This value depends on the size of the marker on the screen.
-* `src/marker_detection/find_marker`: change `yellowMin, yellowMax` based on markers' color in HSV space.
+* `src/marker_detection/find_marker`: change `yellowMin, yellowMax` on lines 35 and 36 based on markers' color in HSV space.
-* `src/marker_detection/marker_center`: change the `areaThresh1, areaThresh2` for the minimal and maximal size of markers
+* `src/marker_detection/marker_center`: change the `areaThresh1, areaThresh2` on lines 50 and 51 for the minimum and maximum size of markers